 - Do not lower prices from one year to the other

 - Avoid the “my art is not expensive” attitude

-go to link By following the above rules, you will signal to the market that you are building a consistent career with positive evolution potential.
+By following the above rules for pricing your art, you will signal to the market that you are building a consistent career with positive evolution potential.
 In a gallery context, it is also a trusting signal from the gallerist that he believes in the value of the work.
 Still consider that the art market itself remains unpredictable.
 It is up to you to find the right balance between selling a lot at medium / low prices, or to a select few at high price.